*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 In theory, you could just throw flour onto the top of your compost heap and let it do its thing.
 But this isn’t the best idea.

-Flour will soak up any moisture it comes into contact with and form thick clumps.
+The thing is, flour will soak up any moisture it comes into contact with and form thick clumps.
 So if you toss a layer of flour onto your compost pile it will quickly congeal and suffocate the material below.

 Rather than throwing a whole bag of flour into your compost at once, it’s best to thoroughly mix small amounts in at a time.